 The world’s remaining mountain gorillas (approximately 880) live in three countries spanning four national parks—Bwindi Impenetrable National Park (Uganda), Mgahinga Gorilla National Park (Uganda), Volcanoes National Park (Rwanda) , and Virunga National Park (Democratic Republic of Congo).

 Happy Hollow Staff, with our nonprofit partner Happy Hollow Foundation, is committed to providing support for these Rangers.

-Over the last six years, through various fundraisers, we have:
+Over the last seven years, through various fundraisers, we have:

 - Provided salaries for Rangers who had not been paid in almost 10 years, yet continued to perform their incredibly dangerous job

 - Purchased Ranger uniforms and boots for protection out on patrol

 - Improved the water sanitation system at Bukima patrol post in the gorilla sector, which houses 17 guards and uses a 20-year-old well in which the water was filthy.